websight-io/docs/docs/docs/developers/development/dialogs/index.md

 # Dialogs

 The Dialogs framework in WebSight CMS allows users to define dialog field components.
-They can use these components to build dialogs for submitting the data that is saved in content resources.
+They can use these components to build dialogs for submitting data that is saved in content resources.

 WebSight CMS delivers a set of ready-to-use components.
 These are detailed in the subsections of this documentation page.

 ## Dialog structure
-Each dialog can be build out of two element types:
+Each dialog can be built using two element types:

-- containers - used to achieve proper structure of fields in dialog, examples: container, tab, tabs
+- containers - used to achieve proper structure of fields in a dialog.
+Examples: container, tab, tabs
-- fields - used to input values via dialog, examples: textfield, numberfield, pathPicker
+- fields - used to input values via dialogs.
+Examples: textfield, numberfield, pathPicker

 An example dialog structure definition:
 ```json